BrilliantGrant/Personal-Blog/README.md

 This is an application that helps in creating and sharing your opinions also other users can read and comment on them.

 ## User Stories
+As a user I would like to:
+* View the blog posts submitted